-lf Then one person The deeming rules are applied separately to the income of each sponsor.
+If Then one person The deeming rules are applied separately to the income of each sponsor.
 Then the amounts deemed from the sponsors are added together to get the total deemed income counted to the noncitizen.

-A person sponsors two or more noncitizens, who are in different income groups The sponsor deeming rules are applied as if each noncitizen were the only one sponsored.
+groups The sponsor deeming rules are applied as if each noncitizen were the only one sponsored.
 The deemed income is counted in full to each noncitizen.
 The sponsor's income is not divided among the noncitizens.
 A person sponsors more than one person in the same income group The deemed amount is counted only once.